school-of-data/GIS-curriculum/philippines/module9/module9.md

 Figure 9.21 - Loaded value tool - highlight on first tab - Table

-The first tab - Tabel - presents a list of all loaded raster layers and the values of cells, as the user moves the mouse.
+The first tab - Table - presents a list of all loaded raster layers and the values of cells, as the user moves the mouse.
 There is also the possibility of selecting with how many decimals the values should be displayed.
 If the mouse is hovered outside a raster layer extent, instead of a value, a message will be displayed: “out of extent”.

 The second tab - Graph - displays in a united graph all values it reads at the position of the mouse.
 It allows the user to insert values for min and max on the Y axis - that is the axis of cell values.
 The X axis lists all bands of the raster it displays in the tabel, with the corresponding order numbers: the band that has number 1 in first tab, will also be number 1 in the graph.